clojure-emacs/clj-refactor.el/README.md

 `cljr-project-clean` will only work with leiningen managed projects with a project.clj in their root directory.
 This limitation will very likely be fixed when [#27](https://github.com/magnars/clj-refactor.el/issues/27) is done.

+## Add project dependency

+When this function is called with a prefix the artifact cache is invalidated and updated.
+This happens synchronously.
+If you want to update the artifact cache in the background you can call `cljr-update-artifact-cache`.

+## Remove (debug) function invocations

+Removes invocations of a predefined set of functions from the namespace.
+Remove function invocations are configurable `cljr-debug-functions`; default value is `"println,pr,prn"`.

 ## Miscellaneous

 With clj-refactor enabled, any keybindings for `paredit-raise-sexp` is